-The Offers are conditional on a number of factors, including Shareholders approving (among other matters) the Acquisition and the Consolidation at the General Meeting of the Company on 13 December 2019, the ASX confirming the Company's compliance with Chapters 1 and 2 of the ASX Listing Rules and the ASX approving the re-admission of the Company to the ASX.
+The Offers are conditional on a number of factors, including completion of the Acquisition, Shareholders approving the delisting of the Company from ASX, and the NSX approving admission of the Company to the NSX.
 The terms of the Offers and the various conditions are more particularly summarised in Section 2 and the terms of the Acquisition are summarised in Section 3.

-Application for Quotation
+Application for Quotation on NSX

-At the relevant time, the Company will apply to ASX for the Shares, being the subject of the Offers, to be admitted to quotation on ASX.
-The admission of the Shares to quotation (and the re-admission of the Company following compliance with Chapters 11, 1 and 2 of the ASX Listing Rules) is not to be taken in any way as an indication by ASX of the merits of the Company.
+At the relevant time, the Company will apply to NSX for the Shares, being the subject of the Offers, to be admitted to quotation on NSX.
+The admission of the Shares to quotation is not to be taken in any way as an indication by NSX of the merits of the Company.
+The Company has withdrawn its previously lodged application for listing with ASX.